zsitvat/ai-application/docs/graph_streaming_api.md

 # Multi-Agent Graph Execution API

-This document provides usage examples for the multi-agent graph execution system with both standard and streaming capabilities.
+Usage examples for the multi-agent graph execution system with both standard and streaming capabilities.

 ## Endpoints